 I recently added about 125 Paul Molitor cards that I did not have to my collection off COMC.Here are a few favorites.

-As best I recall, I don't think I ever saw the hanger-pack stickers with panels of five stickers all together as one until where I lived.
+As best I recall, I don't think I ever saw the hanger-pack stickers with panels of five stickers all together as one where I lived, and I may not have ever seen them in the flesh before about 2 months ago.
 I only got those little paper packs to rip open.
 Never the fancy boxes.
 So, when I saw this one available, I had to grab it.
 Where else do you get reminded of such awesome mid-1980s players as Jerry Remy (RIP), Steve Rogers (alive and hopefully well), Johnnie LeMaster (also still with us), and Ron Oester (among the living) alongside Hall of Famer Paul Molitor?

 This great disc came from 1988, obviously, and from some kid getting a haircut at franchise haircuttery Fantastic Sam's.
 I was sort of surprised to learn that Fantastic Sam's is still very much in business as a franchised entity, but that's probably because the franchised haircuttery of choice in my part of Atlanta is Great Clips.